bengarrett/RetroTxt/docs/usage/pref.md

 Desktop Linux complicates things due to the varying components used by different distributions.

-Firefox (at least on GNOME with Wayland), has no artifacts, so it is the preferred browser on Linux.
+Firefox[^1] has no artifacts, so it is the preferred browser on Linux.

 Chrome and ChromeOS use their internal font rendering, which suffers from the same artifacts as Chrome on Windows.

 ### Average: Windows

 Windows suffers from artifacts and distortions caused by its system-wide font hinting regardless of the browser.

+[^1]: At least on GNOME with Wayland.